sumeetbajra/medium-to-jekyll/README.md

 1. Iterate through all .html files in the Medium exported posts directory
 2. Download the source images in the img tags from Medium posts and output them to an `img/` directory in the Jekyll root directory.
 3. Updates all of the image sources in your blog post from Medium CDN URLs to the absolute path of your Jekyll directory (e.g. /img/filename.jpg)
+4. Sets the first image in the blog as the featured image
-4. Strips unnecessary HTML from the Medium posts (header, footer, CSS, etc.)
+5. Strips unnecessary HTML from the Medium posts (header, footer, CSS, etc.)
-5. Converts the HTML into Markdown (using [markdownify](https://github.com/matthewwithanm/python-markdownify))
+6. Converts the HTML into Markdown (using [html2text](https://pypi.org/project/html2text/))
-6. Formats the Jekyll frontmatter and prepends it to the converted Markdown
+7. Formats the Jekyll frontmatter and prepends it to the converted Markdown
-7. Writes the Markdown files into the Jekyll `_posts/` directory with the proper formatting
+8. Writes the Markdown files into the Jekyll `_posts/` directory with the proper formatting

 ## Setup